LaifsV1/YUP/README.md

 ## Usage

-To use the tool, run `proof_checker.exe` from the command-line on a target proof file. e.g.
+To use the tool, run `proof_checker.exe` from the command-line on a target proof file.
+By default, the extension for proof files is ".proof". e.g.

-    .\proof_checker.exe "testing\test_proof.txt"
+    .\proof_checker.exe "testing\test_proof.proof"

-This should output a success message if the proof is valid, or output an error with position data for where the checker failed.
+This should output a success message if the proof is valid, or output an error message with position data for where the checker failed.

 Sample syntax for proof files can be seen in the test proof file found in `testing\test_proof.txt`.
 For more sample proofs, check [extra/sample_proofs] (/extra/sample_proofs).

+### Syntax Highlighting

-Under [extra](/extra), you can find a syntax highlight mode for notepad++.
+Under [extra](/extra), you can find a syntax highlight mode for notepad++ (`proof-checker-mode.xml`) and emacs (`proof-checker-mode.el`).

+To use the notepad++ mode, import the `.xml` file into notepad++, or place the file in the home path.

+To use the emacs mode, add the following into you `.emacs` file:

+    (load "<path>/proof-checker-mode.el")
+    (add-to-list 'auto-mode-alist '("\\.proof$" . proof-checker-mode))